mahipalsingh26/HTML-FORM-Flask/README.md

-# HTML Forms and Display
+# Simple HTML Forms x Display with Flask

 This project demonstrates the use of HTML forms for collecting user input and displaying the entered data on a separate page.
 It also includes a salary breakdown displayed in the form of a pie chart.